AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 I am new to Astro, and when it came to implementing a view counter for this blog, I was confused by old tutorials.
-My intuition was to use Astro's [server islands](https://docs.astro.build/en/guides/server-islands/) like so: `<ViewCount increment server:defer />` to defer the component's rendering to the server.
-The problem is astro automatically adds the following into any page that uses a **server-side island** component:
+My intuition was to use Astro's [server islands](https://docs.astro.build/en/guides/server-islands/) like so: `<ViewCounter server:defer />` to defer the component's rendering to the server.
+The problem is that Astro automatically adds the following into any page that uses a **server-side island** component:

 ```astro title="src/layouts/Layout.astro" ins={3}